Jump to: Levy FAQs

 The actuary’s recommendation is based largely on their annual calculation of the costs of operating the indemnity program, including defence costs and payment of claims, which form the largest component of the levy and is why increased claims costs usually necessitate a higher levy.

 In the levy-setting process, the Board first determines the “theoretical levy”, which is essentially the cost of covering claims, including defending Subscribers, repairing errors, compensating the public, and operating the indemnity program, divided by the number of Subscribers.
 The theoretical levy is the amount that would have to be paid by each Subscriber in the absence of any upward or downward adjustments.
-Those potential adjustments are changes to the theoretical levy that the Board deems appropriate for reasons that include building or reducing the indemnity program’s capital to ensure the financial health of the program, maintaining the stability of the levy over time, and guarding against the need for a special levy (like a cash call).
+Those potential adjustments are changes to the theoretical levy that the Board deems appropriate for reasons that include building or reducing the indemnity program’s capital to ensure the financial health of the program, maintaining the stability of the levy over time, and guarding against the need for a special levy, a requirement for all Subscribers to make an additional payment.

 Professional Liability / Negligence